SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 > - **12-16:** 7 damage
 > - **17+:** 9 damage
 >
 > **Effect:** On a tier 3 outcome, the zephyr can make a free strike against a creature adjacent to the target.
 If they do so and that creature and the target both have A < 2, the creature and the target are both prone.
-On any tier outcome, the zephyr can then shift up to 2 squares
+On any tier outcome, the zephyr can then shift up to 2 squares.

 > 👤 **Windwalk**
 >